MuskanRajani/Muskan-Rajani/README.md

 **About Me**

-I am currently working at HSBC as a software developer. 👾
+I am currently working at HSBC as an Software Engineer. 👾
 <br/>Most of my projects are available on Github. 😉

 **Portfolio**